AjayaRamachandran/AjayaRamachandran/README.md

 My Future Plans:

-- Learn React
+- Booster - My largest react project yet
 - Bot Programming Tournament 💻
 - NN-Assisted File Explorer 📁

 Long-term Goals:
-- Explore .NET framework
+- Fluent in local frontend dev frameworks like Tauri and Electron
-- Learn TypeScript
+- Learn Swift (at a basic level)
-- Get an understanding of Neural Networks and LinAlg basics
+- Understand Neural Networks at low-level; perhaps construct one without any frameworks to try and learn the fundamentals

 ------